Tiled Shower Base in Warsaw — Built from Scratch

 Point drain or linear — which is better?

-Linear is more attractive and practical: a single-direction fall and easier tiling.
-A point drain is cheaper but the four-way fall is harder to execute evenly.
+Linear looks better and is easier to live with: one-direction fall and simpler tiling.
+A point drain costs less, but the four-way fall is harder to make evenly.

 Can the base be built without an upstand?

-Yes, with a correct gradient and glass screen.
-An upstand is an extra safeguard against overflow.
+Yes, if the fall is correct and there is a glass screen.
+An upstand is just extra protection against overflow.

 Which tiles should be used on the base?